-- Please note that the offering below is a sample, based on what the UPF offered last spring.
+- The following courses to the ESCI international business section: Doing Business in Europe and International Finance, based on what the UPF offered last spring.
 Once the official offering has been received and the courses have been updated, this message will disappear.
 Courses and course availability are subject to change.

 - ISA students can take courses within three different academic programs at the UPF: BaPIS, IBP, or IBEI.
 Please see the below descriptions for more information about these departments.